 The ease of convincing a purchasing manager to purchase agile services depends on the nature of the organization.
-Fundamentally, organizations where purchasing departments see their functions as providing sanity checks are more successful in implementing agile.
+Fundamentally, organizations, where purchasing departments see their functions as providing sanity checks, are more successful in implementing agile.
 On the other hand, organizations where the purchasing department wields the power of the final decision as well as the philosophy that drives the decision (rather than letting the de-facto department that is utilizing the services, such as IT, determine the philosophy behind the decision) are less successful in purchasing agile services.

 In this regard, our clients share with us the following tips to convince purchasing departments about "going agile" with their IT services vendors:

-2) When possible, speaking to a purchasing manager about the advantages that the IT department sees in going agile (i.e. adaptability, better chance of achieving functional relevance, not trying to "guess" a correct application up-front, etc.)
+2) When possible, speaking to a purchasing manager about the advantages that the IT department sees in going agile (i.e. adaptability, a better chance of achieving functional relevance, not trying to "guess" a correct application up-front, etc.)

 3) Letting the purchasing manager speak to purchasing managers or IT departments at other companies that have tried both models (i.e. agile and fixed bid) and have found agile to be significantly more successful;